Bill McKibben left, Michael Moore right.

 We need another way of seeing.

 Actively cultivating compassion, to me, is the answer.
 But first, we have to sit with our anger and our grief.
-We should strive to not escape these uncomfortable feelings.
+We shouldn't try to escape these uncomfortable feelings.
 We should take good care of these feelings, the way a parent comforts a crying child.

 Ultimately, Bill McKibben isn't responsible for the mess we're in.
 No single individual is.
 He may have made some strategic mistakes in his decades-long effort to help our movement, but he's also done some tremendous good.